Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 How are hard-limit risk tools different from Meridian?

-Hard-limit tools — Arty Account Guard, CrossTrade NAM, ClickAlgo Risk Manager, RiskMaster, Guardian Angel — refine the configuration UI on top of the same primitives that NinjaTrader's native controls watch: cumulative P&L, trade count, position size.
+Hard-limit tools — Arty Account Guard, CrossTrade NAM, ClickAlgo Risk Manager, RiskMaster, Guardian Angel Trader — refine the configuration UI on top of the same primitives that NinjaTrader's native controls watch: cumulative P&L, trade count, position size, and (in the newer tools) fixed consecutive-loss timeouts.
 They sit at the financial-outcome layer.
-Meridian sits one layer earlier — at the behavior that produces the financial outcome — and fires on seven distinct behavioral signals plus a composite Psychological Stability Index.
+Meridian is a superset at the protection level: it enforces the financial floors directly (daily loss / Session P&L, unrealized P&L, single-trade loss, consecutive-loss cooldown, session time), tracks your declared trade-count and size rules live and scores violations into its behavioral signals, and adds a layer one step earlier — at the behavior that produces the financial outcome — firing on seven distinct behavioral signals plus a composite Psychological Stability Index calibrated to each trader's own session history.
+If you already use a hard-limit tool, Meridian does its protection job and the behavioral layer above it.

 Are these hard-limit tools wrong?